 - Tesla Model 3

-Driverless cars may be still be a couple of years away, there are so many features today that spring from that technology.
-Many new cars feature brake-assist, blind-spot monitoring, back up cameras and alerts.
+Driverless cars may still be a couple of years away, there are so many features today that spring from that technology.
+Many new cars feature brake-assist, blind-spot monitoring, backup cameras, and alerts.

 This trend is only expected to continue since these small integrations are just the tip of the iceberg for developing fully autonomous cars.

-The Audi and BMW are launching their traffic jam pilot features.
-If heavy traffic is going slowly all around you, you can stay somewhat hands off and remain safe and secure.
+Audi and BMW are launching their traffic jam pilot features.
+If heavy traffic is going slowly all around you, you can stay somewhat hands-off and remain safe and secure.
 Pilot assist and autopilot will also start being available in Tesla, Mercedes-Benz, and some Nissan models.